stevehipwell/fluentd-aggregator/README.md

 This image is available at [Docker Hub](https://hub.docker.com/r/stevehipwellt/fluentd-aggregator) and [GitHub](https://github.com/users/stevehipwell/packages/container/package/fluentd-aggregator).
 This image uses [Semantic Versioning 2.0.0](https://semver.org/) with the major and minor version matching the _Fluentd_ major and minor versions and the patch reserved for image changes.

-This image can be pulled from the following two repositories.
+This image can be pulled from the following two repositories (where release version is `v1.11.0`).

 ```shell
 docker pull stevehipwell/fluentd-aggregator:latest